mfaani/mfaani/content/posts/swift/the-power-and-expressiveness-of-swift-ranges.md

 let r5 = ..<3  // PartialRangeUpTo<Int>
 ```

-By having different types, the compiler can enforce certain behavior within each type.
+By having different types, the compiler can enforce certain behavior/restrictions within each type.
 Looking at the names without seeing the syntax that generates them can be confusing.
 Hopefully the code above helps with that.

-- `ClosedRange`: contains both lower bound and upper bound.
+- `ClosedRange`: Contains both lower bound and upper bound.
 - `Range`: Contains the lower bound, but not the upper bound.
-- `PartialRangeThrough`: A partial interval – up to, and including_, an upper bound.
+- `PartialRangeThrough`: A partial interval _up to, and including_, an upper bound.
 - `PartialRangeFrom`: A partial interval extending upward _from_ a lower bound.
 - `PartialRangeUpTo`: A partial half-open interval _up to, but not including_, an upper bound.